Epirasque/FTLshipGibGenerator/README.md

 The angular (rotation speed) of a gib consists of a minimum and a maximum value.
 Whenever the ship is destroyed, FTL will pick a random value within that range.

-The angular value is simply determined as a random value in a spread of 1.4, meaning it reaches from -0.7 to +0.7.
+The angular value is simply determined as a random value in a spread of 1.4, reaching from -0.7 to +0.7, then divided by the normalized mass of the gib to give smaller gibs more spin than bigger ones.

 #### Gib IDs For Weapon Mounts